Skip to content

 Glossary

-The vocabulary every P&ID-dependent workflow runs on.
+The vocabulary every engineering document workflow runs on.

 All terms

-Ten terms.
-One drawing dependency.
+16 terms.
+One document dependency.

 A.1